BRTNetwork/brt-lib/docs/index.md

 `getFee(): Promise<string>`

-Returns the estimated transaction fee for the rippled server the RippleAPI instance is connected to.
+Returns the estimated transaction fee for the brtd server the RippleAPI instance is connected to.

 This will use the [feeCushion parameter](#parameters) provided to the RippleAPI constructor, or the default value of `1.2`.